COUNTRY OF ORIGIN

 It would be impossible to define a model (applicable everywhere) of reform for mental health services, considering the complexity of these processes and the great differences between countries, cultures, and services.
 However, following the phases of the experience of Trieste, it is possible to indicate the universal aspects of a reform process for mental health services.

-On May 13, 1978, under the pressure of the process of deinstitutionalization in place in Trieste and in other parts of Italy, Law 180 was approved in Italy, which decreed the gradual replacement of psychiatric hospitals with a radically new model of territorial care services.
+The Law 180 of psychiatric reform On May 13, 1978, under the pressure of the process of deinstitutionalization in place in Trieste and in other parts of Italy, Law 180 was approved in Italy, which decreed the gradual replacement of psychiatric hospitals with a radically new model of territorial care services.
 At the time of the promulgation of the law, the structures of the psychiatric hospital in Trieste were almost completely dismantled and the turnover of patients was minimal.
+The Law 180, states that, even in psychiatry, the basis of health care is a person's right to care and health rather than the assessment of dangerousness.
+Treatment becomes voluntary and usually carried out in facilities operating to a minimum in local areas.
+In the case of needed hospitalization, treatment is carried out by the Psychiatric Diagnosis and Treatment Services of General Hospitals.
+Law 180 establishes that no one can be hospitalized in psychiatric hospitals.
+It is the first law in the world that bans mental asylums and represents a fundamental victory for those who worked for reform. |

 The reform initiative and its legislative requirements